Deeby/network_scanner/README.md

 # Network Scanner
 `network_scanner` can be used to quickly find devices on your local network.
-It detects your network subnet and retrieves ip and mac addresses.
+It automatically detects your network subnet, and then retrieves ip and mac addresses on this network.
 ## Usage

 Note: This program requires root privileges, so it needs to be run with `sudo`.